Tom Brittney: Career

 In 2017, he appeared as David in X Company, and played Conrad Habicht in an episode of Genius.
 In June 2018, Brittney joined the cast of the ITV crime drama Grantchester as the Reverend Will Davenport, the new lead character.
 Brittney starred as Billy in the drama Make Me Famous in 2020.
 Written by Reggie Yates and directed by Peter King, the film explores the impact and consequences of fast fame on reality TV participants and their close friends and families.

+In 2023, Brittney auditioned for the role of Superman in James Gunn's Superman, becoming one of three finalists for the part, alongside Nicholas Hoult and David Corenswet, with Corenswet ultimately getting the role.

 Personal life

 Brittney lives in London.
 One of his hobbies is photography.

 On acting, Brittney revealed that he had always wanted to be an actor: "having that ambition makes it all the more painful when it doesn't come to reality.
 I didn't have a plan B [...] luckily, I'd like to think it's working out, but it's a tough journey, I think putting all your love and hope into your ambition."

 Brittney was diagnosed with body dysmorphia.
 In 2020, he revealed: "I used to take off days from school, because I just hated the way that I looked [...]
 I'm very insecure with the way that I look and I'll beat myself up about performances."

+In 2019, he seemingly considered himself an atheist, saying, "I wish I believed in heaven and wish I believed in God [...]
+It would mean there's something after death, and I would see the people I love again.
+But I know in my heart that's not true.
+All power to people who do."
+However, he expressed an appreciation for general spirituality and hinted that it wasn't actually God he didn't believe in: "I love the idea of spirituality [...]
+I think that's separate from religion.
+It's organized religion I'm not a believer in.
+I just disagree with organized religion being used to oppress people - that's the thing."